-Subject to the approval of the foregoing resolution 5, the General Meeting, deciding in accordance with the quorum and majority conditions required for extraordinary general meetings and having examined the reports of the Management Board and of the Supervisory Board and the special report of the Statutory Auditors, authorizes the Management Board, for a period of eighteen months, in accordance with the article L. 225-209 of the French Commercial Code, to cancel, in one or several occasions, within the limit of 10% of the share capital and in any twenty-four month-period, all or part of the shares acquired by the Company and to carry out a reduction of the share capital in the same proportion.
+Subject to the approval of the foregoing resolution 5, the General Meeting, deciding in accordance with the quorum and majority conditions required for extraordinary general meetings and having examined the reports of the Management Board and of the Supervisory Board and the special report of the Statutory Auditors, authorizes the Management Board, for a period of eighteen months, in accordance with the article L. 225-209 of the French Commercial Code, to cancel, in one or several occasions, within the limit of 10% of the share capital and in any twenty-four month-period, all or part of the share capital in the same proportion.